trudged

 - He trudged the deserted road for hours.

-他沿着荒芜的路上走了数小时。 - The old man trudged through the deep snow back towards home.
+他沿着荒芜的路上走了数小时。 - He trudged 20 miles through the deep snow.

-贫穷的冒险者徒步跋山涉水,殷实的旅游者乘车驾马,舒适而行。 - The soldier trudged several kilometres or so through the deep untrodden snow.
+贫穷的冒险者徒步跋山涉水,殷实的旅游者乘车驾马,舒适而行。 - We trudged home through deep snow.